devemio/nginx-configs/README.md

 # Wildcard Nginx Configs for Laravel with SSL.

 This script allows you to quickly deploy the latest version of nginx web server, configure wildcard domain routing, install a secure ssl wildcard certificate through letsencrypt.
-This installation has been tested on **ubuntu 16.04** and **nginx 1.15.11**.
+This installation has been tested on **Ubuntu 16.04** and **Nginx 1.15.11**.

 Based on [Nginx Server Configs](https://github.com/h5bp/server-configs-nginx).